-As the February half-term break approaches let the Subway take you on an adventure.
+As the Easter holidays approach let the Subway take you on an adventure.

 For only £2.70 with a Smartcard you can travel the entire Subway network, jumping on and off as you please.
 If you’re taking the kids as well, children under five can travel for free whilst those under 16 travel all day for £1.35 with a Smartcard.
 And with staff on hand to assist you with your pram and any other needs, we take the stress away letting you enjoy your family day out!